chepkuruiprudence/chepkuruiprudence/README.md

 # 👋 Hi, I'm Prudence Chepkurui

 💻 Third-year Computer Science student at Murang’a University of Technology, passionate about **AI, data analysis, and software engineering**.
-I love building intelligent systems that solve real-world problems and make a positive community impact.
+I build intelligent systems that solve real-world problems and make a positive impact in communities.

 ---